All Episodes

 I got home at 3.30, actually 3.45.

-I raced home yesterday, and the next time I looked at the clock, it was 11.30.
+And the next time I looked at the clock, it was 11.30.

 Here's what I did.

-Apple released the gold master of their upcoming software for the watch version 2.0 for the iPhone and iPad version 9.0, and for the Mac 10.11 called El Capitan.
+Apple released the Gold Master of their upcoming software for the watch version 2.0 for the iPhone and iPad version 9.0 and for the Mac 10.11 called El Capitan.

 So I upgraded four phones to the Goldmaster of 9.0.

-It takes a long time because you you have to erase every phone if you want to do it right.
+It takes a long time because you have to erase every phone if you want to do it right.

-You have to erase every phone, restore, and I set up these devices as brand new so that they're like out of the box with no cruft and crud from previous betas or apps or anything, and it takes a while.
+And I set up these devices as brand new so that they're like out of the box with no cruft and crud from previous betas or apps or anything.

-So I did that, and then I upgraded two watches.
+And then I upgraded two watches.

-Uh, because we're still on beta with these things, and because they just don't come automatically over there, you have to go get them.
+And that was a nightmare because we're still on beta with these things and because they just don't come automatically over there.

-And it is an absolute just a time consuming nightmare.
+And it is an absolute, just a time-consuming nightmare.

-And it set all this stuff up from brand new, and that 11.30 is the next time I looked at the clock.
+And 11.30 is the next time I looked at the clock.

 The time I got home, sat down, started doing all this stuff.